Stienvdh/iboiot1073-cisco-industrial-apis/02-iox/README.md

 ![](usecase.png)

-## Hardware configuration requirements
+## Hardware requirements

+> [!TIP]
+> Throughout the set-up steps, you will find out how to use the `dummy_scripts` folder instead of this equipment.

 1. A Cisco IR1101 supporting IOx.
 (This code was tested using IOS-XE version 17.12.02)

-2. Connected to a downlink on the IR1101: a Raspberry PI 4.
+3. Connected to a downlink on the IR1101: a Raspberry PI 4.

-3. On the Raspberry Pi: a I2C temperature sensor (e.g., [DHT20](https://www.adafruit.com/product/5183))
+4. On the Raspberry Pi: a I2C temperature sensor (e.g., [DHT20](https://www.adafruit.com/product/5183))

 ## Set-up your IR